oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Similarly, if a gold image is shown red ( listed under Images with patch recommendations ), then that suggests that the particular gold image lacks critical recommended patches and should not be used for patching or upgrade operation.

-    Administrator should create a new version such images.
+    Administrator should create a new version for such images.

     ![](images/tile2.png "hub-tile2")